InfyMegha/IDP_OSS-1/README.md

   <th align="center">Tech-stack details</th>
 </tr>
 <tr>
-  <td align="center"><b>Dashboard</b></td>
+  <td align="center"><sup><b>Dashboard</b></sup></td>
-  <td>This module is dedicated for collecting relevant data duing pipeline execution in Jenkins with the help of custom utilities.
-The data is then stored in Postgres and fed to Grafana dashboard, which is being used as a Metrics Dashboard for providing Trends/Insights from application DevOps cycle.Dashboard information population does not impacts the pipeline execution duration in Jenkins as it is done as a separate activity.
+  <td><sup>This module is dedicated for collecting relevant data duing pipeline execution in Jenkins with the help of custom utilities.
+The data is then stored in Postgres and fed to Grafana dashboard, which is being used as a Metrics Dashboard for providing Trends/Insights from application DevOps cycle.Dashboard information population does not impacts the pipeline execution duration in Jenkins as it is done as a separate activity. </sup>

 </td>
   <td>